 Not all sexual problems require medical attention.
-Many people have temporary sexual problems, usually due to medical problems, to anxiety, or to stress in another area of life.
+Many people have temporary sexual problems that can be caused by medical problems or stress and anxiety in another area of their life.
 If you are distressed by the problem or you are afraid your relationship is threatened, don't be afraid or embarrassed to seek outside help.
 If your health care provider is unable to help you beyond ruling out physical problems, a mental health counselor should be able to help or point you in the right direction.

 Any sexual problem that persists for more than a few weeks is worth a visit to your health care provider.
-He or she can rule out medical or medication causes of the problem and can offer advice on solving other types of problems.
-He or she can help you sort out exactly what the problem is if you aren't sure.
-He or she can refer you to other specialists if necessary: a psychotherapist, a marriage counselor, or a sex therapist.
+He or she can rule out medical or medication-related causes and offer advice on solving other types of problems.
+Your health care provider can refer to other specialists, such as a psychotherapist, marriage counselor or sex therapist.

 Intercourse pain, or dyspareunia, can cause problems in a couple's sexual relationship.
 In addition to the physically painful sex, there is also the possibility of negative emotional effects, so the problem should be addressed as soon as it becomes evident.